I believe you heard of the news that a company loses $190 million in cryptocurrency due to the death of its CEO.

-The bitcoins these dead people left in their wallets can be seen, but can’t be touched.
+The bitcoins these dead people left in their wallets can be seen, but can’t be touched, or transferred.
+It’s automatically no one coins as nobody can gain access to it.

 News of this kind is very common among persons and businesses that invest in bitcoin and other types of cryptocurrencies.

-Now, the question on everyone lips is how to claim bitcoins of a deceased person?
+Now, the question on everyone’s lips is how to claim the bitcoins of a deceased person?

 No one is yet to give a concrete answer to the question asked above.
 But anyways there are ways, but the precaution has to be taken by the investor before his death.

-What Happens When the Owner a Bitcoin dies?
+What Happens When the Owner of a Bitcoin dies?

 Bitcoins are a virtual currency, they are protected by uncrackable cryptography.